ramsabarishoa/Deep-Learning-lab-projects/human_activity_recognition/README.md

 - Z-Score Normalization is performed on the 6 channel data(tri-axial accelerometer and tri-axial gyroscope)
 - One hot encoding of the labels - Unlabeled data is marked as 0

-**Data Visualization for the training data for User01_Exp01**
+In all the visualized graphs the x-axis denote here time in seconds, y-axis denote the Accelerometer and Gyroscope values **Data Visualization for the training data for User01_Exp01**
 ![alt text](experiments/images/Train.png)